JUMPSTONIK/JUMPSTONIK/README.md

 - And more...

-There are more projects that I'll be adding soon as a Pokedex, a Chat(like a whatsapp clone), a Instagram clone and my personal website, but I'm still working on them.
+There are more projects that I'll be adding soon, as a Pokedex and my personal website, but I'm still working on them.

 ## What am I working now?
 Now I'm working to learn or improve in some technologies.
 Most of them I have learned how to used them before, but I want to get a deeper knowledge too.
 Some of those technologies are: